 Solar Panel Installation

 For most customers, residential or commercial, the roof is the best location for solar panel installation.
 It usually already has the structural specifications that the solar panels require.
 All that is needed is mounting hardware and appropriate flashings.
 If the roof is not applicable or desired, various other mounting options are available, including shade awnings or ground-mount options (i.e., standard ground-mount, ground pole, or trackers).

 Watch the short video below to see what’s involved in installing solar panels on a roof.

 The inverter is commonly installed near the main panel either indoors or outside.
 Since it is made with solid-state electronics and performs better in cooler conditions, the inverter should be located out of afternoon sun.
 Usually, the best location is near the main electric panel.

 This allows you to remotely view your system’s performance through your computer or remotely on a wireless device.

-If you decide you want a battery back-up system or need a stand-alone energy solution, The Solar Company can design and install a system that is right for you.
+If you decide you want a battery back-up system or need a stand-alone energy solution, I Love My Solar can design and install a system that is right for you.
 Some back-up systems and all stand-alone systems require a gas generator (propane, natural gas, diesel, etc.).
 Battery banks vary in size depending on power loads but generally need 10-20 sq. ft. and may require venting.

 Ready to make the switch to solar?
 Start with a free quote: FREE SOLAR ANALYSIS